foliagecp/sdk/docs/jpgql.md

 3. Link types valid characters: `a-zA-Z_-`

 ## Predefined filter functions
-### name(name:string)
+### type(type_name:string)

-Each out link of a vertex has its own unique name.
-Desired link should be named as defined.
+Each out link of a vertex has its type.
+Desired link type should be named as defined.

 ### tags(tag1:string, tag2:string, ...)